-TriVLA: A Triple-System-Based Unified Vision-Language-Action Model for General Robot Control
+TriVLA: A Triple-System-Based Unified Vision-Language-Action Model with Episodic World Modeling for General Robot Control

 1Fudan University, 2Shanghai Innovation Institute,